 Fig. 5.1 Flows of value (˙X ) for a single sector.
 The value flows are associated with each of the

-di_erent material and energy flows outlined in previous chapters. ??? is value flowing in opposite direction??
+diferent material and energy flows outlined in previous chapters. ??? is value flowing in opposite direction??
+Maybe say : in fact the money flows in the opposite direction as the material/energy.

+xxFig.
+5.2 Aggregated flows of value (˙X ) for a single sector.
+Distinction is made between value

+flows that enter the sector and are accumulated (i.e. capital goods) and value flows that are not

+accumulated.
+Within the sector there is destruction of value ˙Xdest, represented by the downward

+arrow flowing into the black sink and generation of value, represented by the arrow flowing out of

+a source. >>>>In general the value is increased by processing within each sector of the economy as work is done on raw materials and intermediate goods .

 The contrast between THE BIOPHYSICAL REAL) FLOWS OF Figures 2.2 and 3.3, on the one hand, and THE USUAL ECONOMIST’S DEPICTION OF Figure 5.3, on the other, is striking <<<<<<<NOTE HOW I AM TRYING TO HIT THE READER OVER THE HEAD …